 Details English Language Acquisition (EPEL) Description of the component EPEL is for non-English speaking individuals who need additional assistance in formal grammar, vocabulary, and pronunciation of spoken and written English to help advance their search and attainment of employment.
 Target population Montana's target population is SNAP E&T participants who are interested in English Language Acquisition.
 Criteria for participation SNAP E&T participants may be referred for testing, counseling, and educational resources at public community colleges, adult education centers, state, or local agencies, online language learning or to programs which sponsor such activities.
 Geographic area All Montana SNAP E&T providers will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties will be provided statewide by Maximus.
+Starting 6/1/25 E&T this component will also be available in Ravalli, Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge, Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
+Starting 6/1/25 this E&T component will also be available in Ravalli County.
+Maximus has three subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead Counties.
+Starting 6/1/2025 District 6 Human Resource Development Council (HRDC6) will provide this component in Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+Projected annual participation 10

-E&T providers SNAP E&T provider Maxmus will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties.
-Projected annual participation 10 Estimated annual component costs \$10,030 Not supplanting 50/50 match funds used to fund educational activities are from a non-federal source, as DPHHS provides current contractor with State non-federal funds from State SNAP Bonus funds which have become State general revenue.
+Estimated annual component costs \$10,030 Not supplanting 50/50 match funds used to fund educational activities are from a non-federal source, as DPHHS provides current contractor with State non-federal funds from State SNAP Bonus funds which have become State general revenue.
 Federal E&T funds used for activities within the education component are not supplanting non-Federal funds for existing educational services and activities Cost parity SNAP E&T participants are not charged more than non- E&T participants for educational services or activities.
 If a class is not just SNAP E&T participants, it is cost allocated proportionally.
 During management evaluations the SNAP E&T Coordinator verifies with the training provider or educational institution that SNAP E&T participants are charged the same cost as non-SNAP E&T participants.
 SNAP E&T Coordinator also verifies that costs are reasonable and necessary for the client's participation in the component.